Victoria’s Secret Angel Sara Sampaio Gets Soaking Wet In Skimpy Bikini While ‘Chasing Waterfalls’

 The upload proved a big hit with her 7.5 million followers.
 It received more than 100,000 likes and over 305 comments.

-Sara’s shared a lot of water content with her fans recently.
-Last month, she shared another stunning photo of herself at the beach in her workout gear as she took a dip in the ocean.
+Sara’s shared a lot of water-based content with her fans recently.
+Last month, she uploaded another stunning photo of herself at the beach in her workout gear as she took a dip in the ocean.

-The model rocked a light purple crop top and skintight shorts as she flashed a huge smile and her glowing tan with the shoreline behind her.
+The model rocked a light purple crop top and skintight shorts.
+In that photo, she flashed a huge smile and displayed her glowing tan, with the shoreline behind her.

 “A little jump in the ocean after a work out is the best!
 Too bad is cold where I am,” she teased in the caption.